-If your claim isn't moving quickly (or you were given an insultingly-low offer), Arnold & Itkin knows the tactics your insurer is using on you.
+If your claim isn't moving quickly (or you were given a low offer), we know the tactics your insurer is using.
 More importantly, we know how to fight back and get the recovery you deserve for your losses.

 Insurers aren't the only parties to blame for the damage left behind by Hurricane Harvey.

 Flood management officials in Houston, Conroe, and the region are responsible for ensuring that the flow of water through the basins of the greater Houston area cause as little damage as possible.
 Cities are responsible for ensuring that their residents are well-informed about the risks their communities are facing.
 Officials failed us on both counts during Hurricane Harvey.

 For decades, engineers knew a storm like Harvey was possible and predicted the damage it would do without rebuilding infrastructure.
 In the 1990s, dire reports were ignored by city higher-ups, and the current flood control measures became outdated.
 Inaccurate FEMA maps meant home and business owners were never told they needed flood insurance, which left thousands without relief.